ivan-tkatchev/tab/README.md

 : Synonym for `var`.

 `while`
 : Similar to `filter`, but stops the output sequence once the first filtered element is reached.
-See: `filter`.
+See: `filter`, `until`.
 Usage:
 `while Seq[(Integer,a...)] -> Seq[(a...)]`